 - Jumbo Medjool Dates @ Nuts.com

-And some handy links to explain all about shredded, dried coconut:
+And a handy link to explain all about shredded, dried coconut:

 Want more great recipes like this?